milbar/hellopack-github-sync/readme.md

 - Syncs them to private **GitHub repositories**
 - Creates a minimal `composer.json` file
 - Pushes the plugin contents with proper **version tags**
-- Cleans up everything afterwards
+- Cleans up everything afterward

 > Designed for teams who use HelloPack plugins and need a reliable way to pull them into Composer-managed environments.